michael105/totp/README.md

-totp 2fa token generator, including a sntp time syncronization client.
+totp 2fa token generator, including a sntp network time server syncronization client.

 Displays the current and the next token.
 I was bored having to wait for the next timestep.